redox-os/book/src/ch04-11-example.md

 redox_syscall = "^0.2.6"
 ```

-Notice there are two binaries here.
+Notice that there are two binaries here.
 We'll need another program to interact with
-our scheme, since shell tools like `cat` use more operations than we strictly
+our scheme, since CLI tools like `cat` use more operations than we strictly
 need to implement for our scheme.
 The client uses only the standard library.

 ## The Scheme Daemon

-Create `src/scheme.rs` in your cargo project.
-We'll need a couple of symbols as
+Create `src/scheme.rs` in the crate.
+Start by `use`ing a couple of symbols.
-we work through the code:

 ```rust
 use std::cmp::min;